 Today, end rhyme is not as popular as it used to be.
 Most contemporary poets choose to use some version of rhyme or disregard it altogether.
 Although, it is still quite common in children’s poetry.
+It is also a technique that is commonly used by songwriters.
+They are always interested in consonant and vowel sounds.
+They use end rhyme in the final syllable of each line.

 Explore End Rhyme

-Definition of End Rhyme
+End Rhyme Definition

 End rhymes can be spread out and create different patterns.
 For example, the first and last lines of a stanza might correspond with a perfect end rhyme.
 Or the first three lines of a stanza, the last two lines, and so on.
 One stanza of rhyming poetry will more than likely contain different end rhymes.